 Why So Many Stars Left NCIS

-It goes to show that NCIS hasn't been dubbed the "most-watched drama in the world" for nothing.
-As a spinoff, NCIS has long surpassed its predecessor, JAG.
-With over 400 episodes under its belt, the series has found a way to stay engaging by enticing its viewership through its own spinoffs, as well as various cases and characters to whom fans build a connection.
+It goes to show that "NCIS" hasn't been dubbed the "most-watched drama in the world" for nothing.
+As a spinoff, "NCIS" has long surpassed its predecessor, "JAG."
+With nearly 500 episodes under its belt, the series has found a way to stay engaging by enticing its viewership through its own spinoffs, as well as various cases and characters to whom fans build a connection.

 Pauley Perrette was done with behind-the-scenes conflict

-Apparently, there was a lot going on behind the scenes.
-As The Wrap reported, after Mark Harmon's dog bit a crew member in 2016, his relationship with Perrette soured.
-Over the years, Perrette tweeted a number of accusations regarding her time on the show, and in June 2019, TMZ reported she alleged Harmon "body checked her on set in 2017."
+Apparently, there was also a lot going on behind the scenes.
+After Mark Harmon's dog bit a crew member in 2016, his relationship with Perrette soured.
+Over the years, Perrette tweeted a number of accusations regarding her time on the show, and in June 2019, she alleged Harmon body-checked her while on set in 2017.
 That same month, she tweeted, "I am terrified of Harmon and him attacking me.
 I have nightmares about it."
 According to TV Guide, when asked about the allegations at the 2019 TCAs, CBS President of Entertainment Kelly Kahl told reporters, "We immediately investigated it and we resolved it to everyone's satisfaction."

 Michael Weatherly left NCIS to play other characters

-For 13 seasons, Michael Weatherly assumed the role of special agent Anthony "Tony" DiNozzo on NCIS.
-In January 2016, Weatherly announced on Twitter that he'd be retiring from the "wonderful, quixotic character."
+For 13 seasons, Michael Weatherly assumed the role of special agent Anthony "Tony" DiNozzo on "NCIS."
+In January 2016, Weatherly announced on X that he was retiring from the "wonderful, quixotic character."
 He expressed his gratitude for being a part of NCIS, tweeting, "I will miss the amazing crew & cast, who are like family to me, & to the fans all over the world – THANK YOU, it's been a fantastic ride!"

-Weatherly went on to star as the title character in CBS drama series Bull, which began fall 2016.
-He was accused of sexual harassment by Bull co-star Eliza Dushku, the latter of whom was cut from the series.
-As The New York Times reported, the network paid Dushku $9.5 million as a settlement.
+Weatherly went on to star as the title character in CBS drama series "Bull," which began fall 2016.
+He was accused of sexual harassment by "Bull" co-star Eliza Dushku, the latter of whom was cut from the series.
+The network paid Dushku $9.5 million as a settlement.
 In a statement provided to The New York Times, Weatherly wrote, "After reflecting on this further, I better understand that what I said was both not funny and not appropriate and I am sorry and regret the pain this caused Eliza."
+In 2025, Weatherly returned to the "NCIS" fold, reuniting with former co-star Coté de Pablo to reprise their characters in the Paramount+ spinoff "NCIS: Tony & Ziva."

 Sasha Alexander called the time commitment 'hard core'